-- Headspace: Beginner-friendly, well-liked, and has a free 10-day trial.
+- Headspace: Beginner-friendly, well-liked, and has a free trial and a discounted student plan.

-- Insight Meditation Timer: Free and has a huge variety of guided meditation options.
+- Insight Meditation Timer: Free and has a huge variety of guided meditation options from around the world.
 It may take a bit of exploring to discover which meditations work for best you.

-MIT alumnus Robert Plotkin ’93 provides updates and information about apps and the intersection of science, technology, and mindfulness at technologyformindfulness.com.
+MIT alumnus Robert Plotkin ’93 provides updates and information about apps and the intersection of science, technology, and mindfulness at Technology for Mindfulness.